Lichtenburg concentration camp: Operation

 Details about the operation of Lichtenburg, held by the International Tracing Service, only became available to researchers in late 2006.
 An account of the way the camp was run may be read in Lina Haag's book A Handful of Dust or How Long the Night.
 Haag was perhaps the best known survivor of Lichtenburg, having obtained release before it was shut down.

-Lichtenburg was among the first concentration camps in Nazi Germany operating from 13 June 1933; it became a kind of model for numerous subsequent establishments.
+Lichtenburg was among the first concentration camps in Nazi Germany operating under the SS from 13 June 1933; it became a kind of model for numerous subsequent establishments.
 Soon overcrowded, the detention conditions became increasingly aggravated.
 Most of the inmates were political prisoners, and so-called habitual offenders (Gewohnheitsverbrecher).

+In 1936 Heinrich Himmler appointed Hermann Baranowski commandant of the camp.
 From 1937 on it became a camp only for women.
 In 1939 the SS transferred 900 Lichtenburg prisoners to Ravensbrück, which were its first female prisoners.

 The castle today houses a regional museum and exhibit about Lichtenburg's use during the Nazi period.